VeroIarrachtai/Abies_vs_ozone/README.md

 **README.md**: There is a markdown file about this project.
 This file includes the repository's disposition.

-**1.-Sampling**: There is a directory with coordinates and the samples' disposition in omics analisys.
+**1.-Sampling**: There is a directory with the coordinates and the samples' disposition in the omics analisys.

-**2.-Metabolomics**: There are some metabolite-generated analysis with gas chromatograph spectrum mass (GC-SM).
-Data from html files were loaded into tables.
-Subsequently, relative abundance was calculated.
+**2.-Metabolomics**: There are some metabolite-generated analysis with a gas chromatograph spectrum mass (GC-SM).
+Data from the html files were loaded into the tables.
+Subsequently, the relative abundance was calculated.
 Finally, all the samples' values were compared using a barplot, ANOVA, and PCA analysis.

-**3.-Genomics**: There are some genomic analysis from GBS sequencing. **ipyRAD** was used to assemble *de novo*, **VCFTools** and **plink** were used to make more specific filters.
+**3.-Genomics**: There are some genomic analysis from the GBS sequencing. **ipyRAD** was used to assemble *de novo*, **VCFTools** and **plink** were used to make more specific filters.
 The relationship was calculated without multiple SNPs in the same loci.
-The mantel test, PCA, and admixture were performed in order to identify local origin samples.
+The mantel test, PCA, and admixture were performed in order to identify samples' local origin.

 **4.-Transcriptomics**: There are some transcriptomic analysis from RNAseq data.
-Samples were cut with **Trimmomatic** and they were mapped to a reference transcriptome with **BWA**. **Rstudio** allowed to evaluate differential expression between samples with **edgeR** and **DESeq2**.
-Subsequently, volcanoplot was performed to show overexpressed and underexpressed genes.
+Samples were cut with **Trimmomatic** and they were mapped to a reference transcriptome with **BWA**. **Rstudio** allowed to evaluate differential expression between the samples with **edgeR** and **DESeq2**.
+Subsequently, a volcanoplot was performed to show overexpressed and underexpressed genes.

 **5.-INFO_PROJECT**: There are some slide-shows, summaries, and final analysis.